 |ACCT 321||Taxation of Individuals||4|

-Total credit hours required for accounting minor is 16 credits.
+Total credit hours required for an accounting minor is 16 credits.

 A student may petition to substitute an approved independent study relating to applicable work experience for either ACCT 321 Taxation of Individuals or ACCT 311 Cost Accounting.
 The coordinator of the accounting minor must approve the substitution.